fallen-icarus/cardano-loans/README.md

 network.
 It is pretty easy to find examples of faulty oracle feeds causing DeFi issues that resulted in users losing money.
 Not only that, but in many cases, *oracles are simply not necessary*.
-As long as users are able to negotiate the terms *before* initiating the loan, there is no need for liquiditations, and therefore, no need for oracles.
-In TradFi, liquiditations are usually only used with *margin loans* which are typically short-term loans and/or are generally only used to buy more securities (ie, speculate on markets).
+As long as users are able to negotiate the terms *before* initiating the loan, there is no need for liquidations, and therefore, no need for oracles.
+In TradFi, liquidations are usually only used with *margin loans* which are typically short-term loans and/or are generally only used to buy more securities (ie, speculate on markets).
 In a typical economy, most loans are *not* margin loans; you wouldn't use a margin loan to start a business.

+A lot of people believe oracles are required for DeFi because of the following:

 > What if the value of the colleral falls 6 months into the loan?!
 Shouldn't Alice be forced to put
 > up more collateral?

 No, she shouldn't.
 Bob, her lender, knew the loan was going to be a year long loan.
 If he was concerned about the value of the collateral falling during the life of the loan, he could have asked for more collateral and/or asked for different collateral.
+The fact that cryptocurrency markets can be extremely volatile does not matter.
+Volatile assets also exist in TradFi (eg, small cap stocks, emerging market assets, etc), and this is exactly how TradFi manages the risk.
 If the collateral ever falls too low, relative to the outstanding loan, **it is the lender's fault**.
 The borrower should not be punished because the lender didn't properly manage the risk of a long-term loan.

 Allowing borrowers and lenders to directly negotiate entirely eliminates the need for oracles.
 This dramatically minimizes the DApp's attack surface as well as makes the DeFi economy more independent.